Johannes Chan: Career

 Chan was called to the Hong Kong Bar in September 1982, specialising in public law and human rights.
 He has appeared as counsel in many leading constitutional law cases, covering a wide spectrum of issues such as free speech, fair trial, election and social welfare rights.
-In 2003, he was appointed the first Honorary Senior Counsel in Hong Kong, and remains so far the only academic silk in Hong Kong.
+In 2003, he was appointed the first honorary senior counsel in Hong Kong, and remains so far the only academic silk in Hong Kong.

-Chan joined the University of Hong Kong as a lecturer in 1985, became a Professor in 1998, the Head of Department of Law in 1999–2002, and the Dean of the Faculty of Law in 2002–2014.
-During his deanship he has led the transformation of the Faculty of Law of the University of Hong Kong from a local teaching law school to one of the leading global law schools which has consistently been ranked within the top 20 law schools in the world.
-He is one of the pioneers in offering a common law training programme to train judges and legal officers of the Mainland, and together with UCL and Peking University, he introduced a series of rule of law programmes in the Mainland.
+Chan joined the University of Hong Kong as a lecturer in 1985, became a professor in 1998, the head of department of law in 1999–2002, and the dean of the faculty of law in 2002–2014.
+During his deanship, he led the transformation of the Faculty of Law at the University of Hong Kong from a local teaching institution into one of the world’s leading law schools, consistently ranked among the top 20 globally.
+He is also one of the pioneers in offering a common law training program for judges and legal officers in Mainland China, and, in collaboration with UCL and Peking University, introduced a series of rule of law initiatives in the Mainland.
 Under his leadership, the Human Rights programme has been significantly expanded and has since 1999 trained graduates from many Asian countries.
 He has built up strong and strategic academic and research relations with leading law schools worldwide.

 Chan is also a leading academic and has published widely in the field.
 His book, Law of the Hong Kong Constitution, is a leading treatise on the unique constitution of One Country, Two Systems, in Hong Kong.
 According to declassified documents at the Public Records Office in 2018, one of his early articles on A Bill of Rights for Hong Kong has significantly influenced the thinking of the UK Foreign and Commonwealth Office and shaped the final format of the Hong Kong Bill of Rights 1991.
+He was a Herbert Smith Freehills Visiting Professor at University of Cambridge, BOK Visiting International Professor at University of Pennsylvania Law School, and held visiting professorship/fellowship at University College London, University of New South Wales, and Zurich University.
+His sustained contribution to scholarship was recognized by the Hong Kong University Grants Committee when he was selected Prestigious Fellows in Humanities and Social Sciences in 2019, which was awarded on the basis of sustained excellence in research and scholarship, and by his appointment in the same year to be the Chair of Public Law at the University of Hong Kong, which is the highest recognition of research excellence and is awarded only after the most vigorous external assessment of scholarship, academic achievements and international recognition.
+Since 2023, he was appointed Honorary Professor of University College London.